The main location to download R is the Comprehensive R Archive Network (CRAN).

 - Please test the install (see below)

-Download and run the installer file.
+Download and run the installer file (see the link above).
 The installation options are minimal (e.g. where do want to install R etc).
 You can install the default set of components and the default startup options work fine in almost every case.
 We strongly suggest that you choose the option near the end to "Associate R with .RData files".

 After the files are installed, you should have a desktop shortcut or Start Menu item for R like this one (but with a different version number):